Designing a Job for a High Availability Cluster

 Designing a job for HA

-When a Matillion job runs on a HA cluster and a node fails (network failure, instance crash etc) then within a few seconds the failure will be detected by another node and the job re-submitted from the start.
+When a Matillion ETL Job runs on a high availability (HA) cluster and a node fails (because of problems with network failure, instances crashing, etc.) and the Job is invoked by the Matillion ETL job scheduler, then within a few seconds the failure will be detected by another node and the job re-submitted from the start.
+Jobs that are invoked any other way (through the UI, via API or SQS) are not restarted.

 For creating a new instance on a cluster, consider using the prebuilt Matillion ETL Launch Templates.Matillion ETL Launch Templates.